cybernetics/JTemplate/README.md

 `Map` implementations must use `String` values for keys.
 Nested structures are supported, but reference cycles are not permitted.

 ### Parameters Class
-The `Parameters` class can be used to simplify execution of prepared statements.
+The `Parameters` class can be used to simplify execution of prepared statements when implementing REST services that operate on relational data.
 It provides a means for executing statements using named parameter values rather than indexed arguments.
 Parameter names are specified by a leading `:` character.
 For example:

     SELECT * FROM some_table
     WHERE column_a = :a OR column_b = :b OR column_c = COALESCE(:c, 4.0)